 The ability to help a Node supporting the Low Power feature to operate efficiently, by storing Messages destined for that Node and only delivering them when the Low Power Node polls the Friend Node.
 A Node that supports the Friend feature and has the Friend feature enabled is known as a Friend Node.
 The relationship between the Friend and the Low Power Node is known as Friendship.

 A Model defines a set of States, State Transitions, State Bindings, Messages and other associated behaviors.
 An Element within a Node must support one or more models and it is the model or models that define the functionality that an Element has.
 There are a number of models that are defined by the Bluetooth SIG and many of them are deliberately positioned as “generic” models, having potential utility within a wide range of device types.

 All communication within a Bluetooth mesh network is accomplished using messages, defined as part of a Model specification.

-There are three broad categories of model; Server, Client and Controller.
+There are two types of model; Server and Client.

 A model may extend another model.
 Models which do not extend other models are called “root models”.
 Changing a model by adding or removing a behavior is not permitted.
 The correct response to new requirements is to extend the existing model.

 Understanding the concept of a Model is best done through considering an example.